MAGAZINE

 • CELERIAC PASTE

-• 1 medium sized celeriac
+• 1 medium-sized celeriac

-• ½ bunch of parsley
+• ½ bunch parsley

-• ½ bunch of fresh marjoram
+• ½ bunch fresh marjoram

-• 1-piece organic lemon
+• 1 piece organic lemon

 • olive oil